Who We Are

 Our mission is to feed, educate, and serve our community so they may “…taste and see the Lord is good.”
 Psalm 34:8.

 We believe everyone should have access to healthy nutritional food.
-Our vision is to see our community heed the call to battle and stand on the front lines against hunger.
+Our vision is to see our community become the solution to the challenges our community faces as it relates to hunger.

-Our first project, a non-profit restaurant, will focus on healthy, quality meals made from fresh ingredients.
-Our menu will have no prices.
+Our first project, a non-profit restaurant, focuses on healthy, quality meals made from fresh ingredients.
+Our menu has no prices.
 This is a give and take concept.
-We ask customers to do one of the following:
+We ask guests to do one of the following: